 Year 7 study Spanish and have six one-hour lessons a fortnight, these students will continue to study Spanish up to the end of Year 9 with the option of choosing French as a second language.
-Year 8 continue to study Spanish with five lessons per fortnight.
-The current Year 9 study French with four lessons per fortnight and can opt to study Spanish as a second language.
+Year 8 continue to study Spanish with six lessons per fortnight.
+Year 9 study Spanish with four lessons per fortnight and can opt to study French as a second language.
 At the end of Year 9, students can opt to continue to study languages at GCSE and the continuation of languages in Key Stage Four is promoted.
 Able linguists are encouraged to opt for more than one language.
 In Key Stage Four, students have six hours of their chosen language per fortnight.

 At Key Stage Three we teach three modules per year that each incorporate a range of the four skills in MFL (listening, speaking, reading and writing) with a cultural end of year project.
 We regularly track progress through a variety of assessment activities.
 By doing this, we are able to identify areas in which students are strong as well as areas in which students might need to develop.

 At Key Stage Four we follow the Edexcel GCSE syllabi.
 Students consolidate and enhance their knowledge of fundamental grammar points and structures, as well as covering topics from the GCSE specification.